Open

 Directions

 Drive US Highway 2 to just west of the highway tunnel at milepost 46.
-Turn south onto Old Cascade Highway, which will take you across a bridge and to the campground entrance after an immediate left turn following Old Cascade Highway.
+Turn south onto Old Cascade Highway, cross the bridge, then take an immediate left following Old Cascade Highway to the campground entrance.

 Amenities